 This course presents a comprehensive overview of the iridological sciences and explores the continuum of research & development ranging from existing iridological principles to current theories and applications.

-This iridology course offers combined research work of several pioneers including Jensen, Vida-Deck, Gunter, Roberts, Bourdiol, Angerer, Velchover and Jausas.
+This iridology program offers combined research work of several pioneers including Jensen, Vida-Deck, Gunter, Roberts, Bourdiol, Angerer, Velchover and Jausas.

-To guide student through 15 iridology course modules with successful examinations for each module.
+To guide student through iridology course lessons with successful final examination.